 - The firearm is unloaded.
 That means there is no ammunition in the firearm.

 - Both the firearm and any ammunition are NOT readily accessible or directly accessible from the passenger compartment of the transporting vehicle.
-This can be done by completely removing the firearm from the passenger compartment by placing them in the trunk or some other separate compartment.
-This can also be done by placing the firearm such within the passenger compartment that it could not be readily accessed by any of the passengers.
+You can do this by removing the firearm from the passenger compartment and placing them in the trunk or some other separate compartment.
+Another option is to store the firearm within the passenger compartment so that no passengers can readily access it.

-- In the case that your vehicle doesn't have a compartment separate from the driver's compartment the firearm or ammunition shall be contained in a locked container OTHER THAN the glove compartment or console.
+- If your vehicle doesn't have a compartment separate from the driver's, such as a truck, the firearm or ammunition shall be contained in a locked container, OTHER THAN, the glove compartment or console.

-If you are traveling through states that otherwise don't honor your permit(s) then you can either attempt to research and follow that state's law relative to the transporting and vehicle possession of a firearm or you can just follow the requirements of 926A which you know protect you anywhere.
+If you are traveling through states that otherwise don't honor your permit(s), research and follow that state's law relative to the transporting and vehicle possession of a firearm.
+Or, follow the requirements of 926A which you know protect you anywhere.

 What other thoughts, comments or questions do you have about the interstate travel of a firearm?
 Let us know in the comments below.